NEUBIAS/training-resources/_modules/datatypes.md

     2. Converting from 16-bit unsigned integer to 32-bit floating point never changes the pixel values.
     3. Changing from 32-bit floating point to 16-bit unsigned integer never changes the pixel values.
     4. There is only one correct way to convert from 16-bit to 8-bit.
-    5. If the highest value in an image is 255 I can conclude that it is an 8-bit unsigned integer image.
+    5. If the highest value in an image is 255, one can conclude that it is an 8-bit unsigned integer image.
-    6. If the highest value in an image is 1034 I can conclude that it is not an 8-bit unsigned integer image.
+    6. If the highest value in an image is 1034, one can conclude that it is not an 8-bit unsigned integer image.
-    7. If the bit-depth is 16 and there are a lot of neighboring pixels with the value 4095 and no pixels with a higher value, most likely this image was acquired with 12 bit camera.
+    7. If the bit-depth is 16 and there are a lot of neighboring pixels with the value 4095 and no pixels with a higher value, most likely this image was acquired with 12-bit camera.

     > ## Solution
     > 1. False